Skip to content

 States’ Family Leave Employment Laws Vary

 Delaware’s legislation calls for contributions from employers and employees beginning in January 2025, with benefits beginning in 2026.
 Similar to the Paid Family and Medical Leave program in Massachusetts, payroll taxes would be split between covered employers and employees with the option for employers to pay the entire cost.
-Delaware employers will pay 0.8% of their payroll into the fund with 0.4% going toward personal medical leave, 0.32% toward parental leave, and 0.08% toward military leave.
+Delaware employers will pay 0.8% of their payroll into the fund with 0.4% going toward personal medical leave, 0.32% toward parental leave, and 0.08% toward family caregiving leave.
 Companies with 25 or more workers can elect to deduct half (0.4%) of their contribution from employees or pay the entire 0.8% themselves.

 Workers’ Compensation and FMLA

 In this situation, the employer is required to provide leave under the law that provides the greater benefits to the employee.
 So, employers can’t require an employee to take time off under FMLA rather than getting Workers’ Compensation benefits if the injury makes them eligible.
+As more and more states get on board with providing family leave programs, HR will have many additional regulations to ensure compliance with.
+Paycor’s HR and benefits administration platform can help you manage these changes

 See how the right technology and expertise can help you make a difference.